Item 1 - Report on Parow and Athlone Parishes

 Biographical history

-Christopher Boyle was born in the town of Boyle in County Roscommon on 30 May 1877.
+Christopher Moynihan was born in the town of Boyle in County Roscommon on 30 May 1877.
 He joined the Irish Capuchins in October 1896 and took Kevin as his religious name.
 He obtained a Bachelor of Arts degree from the Royal University in Cork in 1901.
 Following his theological studies, he was ordained to the priesthood on 28 September 1902.
 There followed further academic studies at the Catholic University of Louvain in Belgium where he was awarded a Doctorate in Philosophy.
 In 1907 he was appointed guardian (local superior) of Rochestown Friary in County Cork.
 Three years later he was appointed Rector of the Seraphic College at Rochestown.
 In 1919 he assumed the role of master of novices.
 He was five times elected Provincial Definitor (Councillor) and held the office of Provincial Minister of the Irish Capuchins from 1928 to 1931.
 His term of office as Provincial Minister witnessed the opening of Ard Mhuire Friary in County Donegal (for the training of cleric novices) in 1930, and the establishment of a foreign mission in Barotseland, a vast territory located in Northern Rhodesia (now Zambia) in 1931.
 Fr.
 Kevin spent most of his life in ministry in Rochestown holding various offices including guardian, director of students and professor of theology.
 He died (suddenly) at St. Bonaventure’s Friary in Cork on 20 January 1959.
 He was buried in the cemetery adjoining Rochestown Friary.

 Baptismal name: Christopher Moynihan